HenrikBach1/iac-scripts/README.md

 ## Apache Guacamole Installation

-The `install-java-tomcat-and-guacamole-in-ubuntu-24.04.sh` script provides a robust, self-healing installation of Apache Guacamole on Ubuntu 24.04.
+The `install-java-tomcat-and-guacamole-in-ubuntu-24.04.sh` script provides a robust, self-healing installation of Apache Guacamole on Ubuntu 24.04 with integrated zero-trust SSH access.

 ### Key Features: